 When computers moved from blinking lights to actual words, operators craved a way to input commands through the use of a typewriter keyboard.
 It wasn’t until the 1950s that this was possible, and so arose this monstrosity:

 Essentially what you see here is an electric typewriter, a phone and some other parts all frankensteined together to form an input device.
 It typed on long rolls and you could also save your work on long strips of paper tape if you need.
-It sat as high as a standalone ATM machine and was about twice as wide.
+This device sat as high as a standalone ATM machine and was about twice as wide.
 It was called a teletype.